ASK is a series of posts answering questions asked by readers about the operative, survivalist and nomadic lifestyle. Contact us to ask your own.

 I saw that you wear that covert titanium cache necklace all the time, including through flights.
 I’ll be traveling like you abroad soon and want to bring some titanium EDC gear for carry-on.
 So does titanium set off metal detectors at airport security checkpoints?-Matthew K.

-A metallurgist with a background in physical perimeter security can answer this with technical details.
+A metallurgist with a background in physical perimeter security can answer this better.

 I can answer this from my extensive experience going through dozens of airports around the world with various amounts of titanium on (and in) my person.

-My face is full of titanium pins, bolts and plates from reconstructive surgeries.
+My face is full of titanium screws, pins and plates from reconstructive surgeries.
 Throughout the hundreds of metals detectors I’ve passed at airports and government facilities, it has never set them off.

 This includes the significant amount of the titanium I wear around my neck as shown in the photo below.

-Besides, you really don’t need a bladed tool or edged weapon while on a commercial flight.
-More importantly, you really don’t want to get caught with one.
+- Besides, you really don’t need a bladed tool or edged weapon while on a commercial flight.
+More importantly, you don’t want to get caught with one.